Spam Checker

 - Machine learning algorithms analyze patterns across millions of emails

-Common Trigger Words and Patterns
+Common Trigger Words Identified by Spam Checker

-Avoid These Trigger Words
+Spam Checker Warning: Avoid These Trigger Words

 - Financial terms: "free," "cash," "million dollars," "discount," "save money"